metapolator/metapolator/specimen,-and-glyph-interaction.md

 **note** that spacing and either of the sidebearings pair can be negative.

 #### editing width and sidebearings
-This editing is ‘fly by wire’ instead of wysiwyg, in order to provide (sub-)uint input precision, independent of specimen viewing size.
+This editing is fly-by-wire instead of wysiwyg, in order to provide (sub-)unit input precision, independent of specimen viewing size.

 When a glyph is selected, then hovering the mouse for 500ms over the ‘inner’ part of the selection indication bar shows the width and sidebearings controls: